Get Better Quotes 35+

 Real Experts- Trusted

-California requires all employers to purchase workers comp in the state regardless of the number of employees.
+California requires all employers to buy workers' comp in the state regardless of the number of employees they have.

-Sole-Proprietors are not required or automatically included for coverage on a workers comp policy, but they can elect to be included.
-Owners must be endorsed or excluded on the Acord 130 application in order to be valid.
+Sole-Proprietors are not automatically included for coverage under a workers comp policy.
+They can elect to be included.
+Owners must elect to be included on the Acord 130 application in order to be valid.

-Partners are automatically included for coverage and can't elect to be exempt.
+Partners are automatically included for coverage.
+They can't elect to be exempt from coverage.

-All LLC Members who work in the business are included for coverage in California.
-However, non-working LLC Members are excluded from coverage unless the elect to be covered on the Acord and policy.
+All LLC Members who work in the business are included under coverage in California.
+However, non-working LLC Members are excluded from coverage unless the elect to be covered on the Acord and listed on the policy.

-Sole-Proprietors who include themselves on workers compensation coverage must use a minimum payroll amount of $52,000 and a maximum of $133,900 for rating purposes.
+Sole-Proprietors who include themselves on workers compensation coverage must use a minimum payroll amount of $54,600 and a maximum of $139,100 for rating their overall workers' compensation cost.

-Partners, Officers and LLC Members who are not excluded from coverage must utilize a minimum payroll of $52,000 and a maximum of $133,900 for the purpose of rating workers comp premium.
-(As of 01/01/2018)
+Partners, Officers and LLC Members who are not excluded from coverage must also utilize a minimum payroll of $54,600 and a maximum of $139,100 in order to calculate the cost of workers comp insurance.

 If you have employees that travel out of state for work, or they work in multiple states throughout the year, you may need to purchase insurance for all the states where your workers are located and working.
 In most cases, you can add multiple states to one policy.

 Workers' Compensation Insurance in California can be purchased from private insurance companies authorized by the state to provide coverage.
-The Assigned Risk Pool, or State fund coverage, is available for employers who are unable to find coverage from a private company.
+The Assigned Risk Pool, or State Insurance Fund, is available for employers who are unable to find coverage from a private company.
 WorkersCompensationShop.com can help you navigate your best options.

 We've developed Pay As You Go workers compensation programs that reduce or eliminate premium deposits and allow California employers to report and pay premium based on actual payroll wages.
-Reduce your audit risk today.
+Protect your business from audits today.